jbouzekri/SculpinTagCloudBundle/README.md

         - jb_sculpin.tag_cloud.strategy.percent_size
 ```

+* jb_tag_cloud.tag_permalink : the pattern used for the url in the tag_cloud twig helper
 * jb_tag_cloud.tag_entity : the tag entity
 * jb_tag_cloud.tag_cloud_entity : the tag cloud entity
 * jb_tag_cloud.strategies : A list of services to manipulate the tag cloud.
 By default, shuffle randomize the order of the tags and percent_size calculate the tag weight based on its number of apparition.